elouafi222/Material_Management-_Api/README.md

 ## Project Configuration

-# Make sure to configure the project correctly by following these steps:
+Make sure to configure the project correctly by following these steps:

-1. **Install Dependencies**: `npm install` or `pip install -r requirements.txt` (depending on your environment).
+1. **Install Dependencies**:`pip install -r requirements.txt` (depending on your environment).
 2. **Configure the Database**: Follow the instructions in the `/database` folder.

 ## License

-# This project is under the [insert license type] license - see the [LICENSE.md](LICENSE.md) file for more details.
+This project is under the [insert license type] license - see the [LICENSE.md](LICENSE.md) file for more details.

 ---

-# Feel free to customize this template based on the specifics of your project.
+Feel free to customize this template based on the specifics of your project.
 If you have any questions or suggestions, don't hesitate to share them.